oauth-wg/oauth-identity-assertion-authz-grant/draft-ietf-oauth-identity-assertion-authz-grant.md

 ### LLM Agent obtains an Access Token for Enterprise External Tool

-LLM Agent makes a token request to the previously discovered external tool's Authorization Server token endpoint using the Identity Assertion Authorization Grant obtained from the Enterprise IdP as a JWT Assertion as defined by {{RFC7523}}.
+LLM Agent makes a token request to the previously discovered external tool's Authorization Server token endpoint using the Identity Assertion JWT Authorization Grant obtained from the Enterprise IdP as a JWT Assertion as defined by {{RFC7523}}.

 The LLM Agent authenticates with its client credentials that were registered with the SaaS Authorization Server